 - Whenever you are discussing requirements that may require structural changes

-The architecture diagram is a technical document that demonstrates the technology in use.
+The architecture diagram is a technical diagram that demonstrates the technology in use.
 The purpose of the architecture diagram is to show how a solution has been built and what the technical dependencies are.
 It is not used for user journeys or business logic.

-- Figure: Bad Example - a screenshot of the resources used helps, but doesn't show data flows or dependencies
+- Figure: Bad Example - a screenshot of the Azure resources used helps, but doesn't show data flows or dependencies

 Depending on the complexity of your solution and your comfort/familiarity with the tools, an architecture diagram could take you anywhere from half an hour to a couple of days.